DexterHuang/Arclight-City/update-log.md

 ### 0.0.57

--  Added two new BGM for stronghold boss and chirp chat screen
--  Added several new sound effects, for equipment equip, unequip, item page, item upgrade and calibration
 -  Halloween Event: during October, `Pumpkin` will drop in strongholds, you can use it to cook `Pumpkin Pie` in your apartment, when used, it provides healing and buff
 -  Added `Flour`, `Egg` and `Milk` that drops from doing `Extraction Mission`
 -  You can now cook `Tea Egg` and `Cake` in your apartment